 Robert W. Adams, Esq., serves as a Director on the Company’s Board.
 Mr. Adams was, until his recent retirement, partner in the intellectual property law firm of Nixon & Vanderhye P.C.
 (Arlington, VA).
 He is a member of the Virginia State Bar and the International Trademark Association.
 His practice specialty over the past 25 years has been U.S. patent litigation and international patent licensing and negotiations.
 Mr. Adams received a BA from the University of Maryland in 1972 and a JD (with honors) from George Washington University in 1975

 Mark T. Giles, JD

 Member, Chairman of the Nominating and Governance Committee

 Mr. Giles has served as a director since the completion of the Merger in January 2016 and as a director of Diffusion LLC since 2008.
 Since July 2007, Mr. Giles has been the sole managing member of Panda Holdings, LLC, which engages in the investment and management of private capital.
 Prior to joining Panda Holdings, Mr. Giles served as the Chief Executive Officer of Virginia National Bank from July 1998 until June 2007 and thereafter continued to serve as the non-executive Chairman until December 2011.
 Prior to joining Virginia National Bank, Mr. Giles also served as the president of two publicly traded bank holding companies and subsidiary banks in Texas and practiced law with the banking group of a Houston law firm.
-He chairs the board of Expedition Trust Company and is a director of Door to Door Organics, Inc. Mr. Giles received a B.S. from the McIntire School of Commerce at the University of Virginia and a J.D. from the University of Virginia School of Law.
+He chairs the board of Expedition Trust Company.
+Mr. Giles received a B.S. from the McIntire School of Commerce at the University of Virginia and a J.D. from the University of Virginia School of Law.